 - Undertaking research

 - Visiting different practice environments

 CPD training courses for Nurses are in addition to any mandatory and statutory training that you are provided in your organisation, as that kind of training must be undertaken by all staff regardless of personal safety and safe and efficient service delivery.
 It also reduces organisational risks and helps healthcare services ensure they’ve met their legislative duties.

 However, just because CPD training courses for Nurses are in addition to mandatory and statutory training, it doesn’t take away from their value or importance.

 Why is CPD Important for Nurses?

-As a nurse, CPD will play a significant part in your professional and personal development.
-It also will help you contribute to improved patient outcomes.
-Which in the long term increases the public’s confidence in the healthcare system.
+As a Nurse, CPD will play a significant part in your professional and personal development.
+It will also help you contribute to improved patient outcomes, which in the long term increases the public’s confidence in the healthcare system.

-Through CPD and other training, nurses can continue to meet the health needs of their patients in advanced and efficient ways.
+Through CPD and other training, Nurses can continue to meet the health needs of their patients in advanced and efficient ways.